-(this price is per user per month, with 100 users for the same key feature set and threat intelligence.)
+This price is per user per month, with 100 users for the same essential feature set and threat intelligence.

 The monthly costs for 100 users would be as follows:

 WebTitan Pricing: $142 per month (SAVE $128 per month)

 For a managed service provider who is providing DNS filtering for 3,000 endpoints, the monthly pricing differential would be as follows: